Welcome to the SLMS Library

 FUN STUFF: This year we have the following equipment available for students: 18 Kindles, 10 flash drives, 140 Playaways (mp3 books/players), video cameras and digital cameras.
 A signed permission form must be on file in order to borrow these items.
 We also sell headphones for $1.00!

-PHOTOCOPIER: We have a photocopier on the circulation desk for your convenience.
+PHOTOCOPIER: We have a photocopier in the library for your convenience.
 This copier is for research only and you must be given permission to use it.

 FINES: Overdue print materials will be assessed a 5¢ fine each day they are late.
 Overdue playaways, cameras, Kindles and flash drives will be assessed a 10¢ fine each day they are late.
-Laptop chargers will be assessed a 50¢ fine each day they are late.
 Please avoid these fees by returning or renewing your materials on time.
-Fines do not need to be paid when overdue materials are returned, so please return them as soon as possible and pay your fine when you can.
+Fines do not need to be paid when overdue materials are returned, so please return your late materials as soon as possible and pay your fine when you can.

 NEW TITLES: If you have any book suggestions for new print, Kindle or Overdrive titles, please fill out a “Material Request Form” at the circulation desk or on the library website.